 Every word from Rangnick's press conference

-Ralf Rangnick met with the media ahead of Manchester United’s Premier League match against Wolves at Old Trafford.
+Ralf Rangnick addressed questions from the media this Friday lunchtime, ahead of Manchester United's Premier League match against Watford on Saturday 26 February (15:00 GMT).

 United go into the weekend's game off the back of two good results.
 A 4-2 victory away at Leeds United last weekend in the league was followed by Wednesday night 's 1-1 away draw at Atletico Madrid.